-The postpartum period refers to the six to eight week period after the birth of a baby in which the body recovers from the changes caused by pregnancy and birth.
-During this time, women are susceptible to complications including infection, thrombosis, insufficient postpartum recovery, and postpartum depression.
-Based on the fundal height measurement and the lochia (postpartum vaginal discharge), the examiner can detect possible pathologies.
-During the postpartum period, the body also undergoes several physiological changes, such as the beginning of the lactation process and the discharge of lochia and uterine involution.
+The postpartum period refers to the six- to eight-week period after the birth of a baby in which the body recovers from the changes caused by pregnancy and birth.
+During this time, the body undergoes several physiological changes, such as uterine involution, discharge of lochia, and the beginning of the lactation process.
+Women are also susceptible to complications during the postpartum period, such as infection, thrombosis, insufficient postpartum recovery, and postpartum depression.
+The fundal height measurement and the appearance of lochia (postpartum vaginal discharge) provide important clues to possible underlying conditions.

-- Begins right after birth and the delivery of the placenta
+- Begins immediately after birth and the delivery of the placenta

 - Afterpains: painful cramps from contractions of the uterus following childbirth